worriee/worriee/README.md

 ## Julry Mahilum

+I think with AI.

+### About

 Building tools for development and learning.

-### About

-I build PWA applications with AI integrations.
-I also make automated tools to build and improve my workflow.
+I build applications (currently PWA) with AI integrations and also make automated tools to build and improve my workflow.

-### Stack (currently working on)
+### Stack (still learning on)

 - Frontend: React, Vite, Tailwind CSS, JavaScript, TypeScript